thatkid662/Timetable-Checker/README.md

 # Timetable Checker
 ![icon](https://lh3.googleusercontent.com/RwasX4H1kZEPRr9zZKnSvHImn4YmoGPQASqM4yp-BcdO9A8T62twOq2ckBXbnsrMrCy13GAfYEufEHrOxbJdc44h=s120)
 A not-so-simple menu bar app to dynamically see your SEQTA timetable.
 Made with Python and rumps.
 Only for MacOS and people who use SEQTA
+Make sure to star and [follow my socials!](linktr.ee/arastine)

 ## How to use
 Download the latest release